Skip to main content

 Organization roles

 An Organization role grants a user or API token some level of access to an Astro Organization, including all of the Workspaces within that Organization.
-All users have an Organization role regardless of whether they belong to a Workspace whereas an API token's access is based on it's scope.
+All users have an Organization role regardless of whether they belong to a Workspace whereas an API token's access is based on its scope.
 The following table lists the available Organization roles:

 PermissionOrganization MemberOrganization Billing AdminOrganization Owner